jon-brandy/hackthebox/Categories/Sherlocks/Subatomic/README.md

 ![image](https://github.com/user-attachments/assets/17f663f7-92b0-4919-b687-dbeb131e2033)

 27. So I tried to debug the JS using VSCODE.
 Anyway don't forget to install all the dependencies we previously identified in order to debug the script.
+In my case, I just missing both `@primno/dpapi` and `sqlite3` npm modules, if you facing the same problem, here lies the command line to install those two modules.

 > Command to install